Passwordless login

 To use custom SSH key and keypath data, add the following information to RsyncUI in the settings:

 To configure the SSH keypath and identity file, refer to the user configuration in the SSH settings.
-When enabling a custom SSH keypath and identity file, please ensure they follow this format:
+When enabling a custom SSH keypath and identity file, ensure they follow this format:

 ~/.mynewsshdirectory/mynewkey